 Okpanum, I., Sabina, S., and Martin, G., (2015) Intra-organizational trust: Employees’ attributions of CEO’s religion convictions, in: 31st EGOS conference: Organizations and Examined Life: Reason, Reflexivity and Responsibility, ALBA Graduate Business School, Athens, 2nd–4th July 2015.

 Okpanum, I. (2018) Towards disruptive innovation approach to teaching, in: Communication University of Zhejiang, China: How to make education and teaching more internationalised and innovative, 11th January 2018.

 Okpanum, I. (2020) Religion: Driver for Employees’ Trust in the CEO in Nigeria?
 British Academy of Management conference.

 Okpanum, I. (2021).
-Hybridity, Gender and Leadership: a flipped approach to organisational development.
-ABEATS conference.
+Hybridity, Gender and Leadership: A flipped approach to organisational development, in ABEATS 2021.